TimothyByrd/ChaosHelper/README.md

 - For the higlight feature to work the "desired", "fontSize", "text", "border" and "back" fields must all be specified.
 - Since this feature is meant for lower value currencies that the loot filter might hide by default, it doesn't include a way to specify drop sounds, mini-map icons, etc.
-- This feature can be combined with the valuation feature by also including a "value" field in the entry.
-It will not work to make two entries for the same currency to split the valuation and higlight features.
 - The default desired value of 0 disables making code blocks for that currency type.
 - The loot filter will not be automatically re-written just to add/remove the currency blocks - use a force update in that case.
 - This feature will never hide currency that the loot filter would display anyway, but may change the highlighting of it.